 WndClassproperty in the Object Browser panel.
 As an alternative, you can click Add From Screen and select your custom control on screen.
 TestComplete will retrieve the control’s class name and add it to the selected mapping group automatically.
 For detailed information, see Object Mapping.

 Once the control is mapped, it gets all the properties, methods and actions specific to the Win32 CheckBox control.

 If the specified custom control does not fit the control’s type, then it may not properly respond to commands that TestComplete sends, so recording or playing back user actions over the tested control will cause errors.

 When testing Win32 CheckBox controls, you can use properties and methods specific to these controls, as well as properties and methods that TestComplete applies to tested objects, onscreen objects and window objects.
 For the full list of available properties and methods, see the following topics:

-For examples that demonstrate how to perform typical operations over check box controls, see Working With Check Box Controls.
+For examples that demonstrate how to perform typical operations over check box controls, see Working With Check Box Controls in Desktop Windows Applications.